regen-network/regen-ledger/docs/getting-started/README.md

 ## Create Accounts

-For sending transactions on the blockchain, you will need a keypair.

 In this section, you will create two test accounts.
 You will name the first account `validator` and the second account `delegator`.
 You will create both accounts using the `test` backend, meaning both accounts will not be securely stored and should not be used in a production environment.
 When using the `test` backend, accounts are stored in the home directory (more on this in the next section).

 Create `validator` account: